brentgroves/repsys/k8s/istio-getting-started-install.md

 ```

 Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later:

-### NOTE

-Install this to namespace shown at <https://gist.github.com/Realiserad/391855c4a0fb0072994e5ad2a53d65c0> instead of default

 ```bash
 $ kubectl label namespace default istio-injection=enabled